-One specific object of the present invention is to data storage capacity (e.g. ten megabyte) fixed disk drive in a generally rectangular box-shaped housing which is thinner in its height dimension than heretofore known, (e.g. approximately 6\frac{3}{4} inch in length (173 mm), approximately 4 inches in width (102 mm) and approximately one inch high (24.5 mm).
+One specific object of the present invention is to 40 enclose a compact head and disk assembly for a high data storage capacity (e.g. ten megabyte) fixed disk drive in a generally rectangular box-shaped housing which is thinner in its height dimension than heretofore known, (e.g. approximately $6\frac{3}{4}$ inches in length (173) approximately one inch high (24.5 mm).

-Another object of the present invention is to provide a thin direct drive spindle motor having a grounding connection for grounding the data storage disk to the housing which is located coaxially within the spindle itself, thereby facilitating the compactness of the head and disk assembly.
+Another object of the present invention is to provide a thin direct drive spindle motor having a grounding connection for grounding the data storage disk to the itself, thereby facilitating the compactness of the head and disk assembly.

-A further object of the present invention is to provide a low profile, mass balanced, limited displacement rotary actuator and motor for moving the data read/write transducers among selected concentric data tracks formed on the disk surface, in which the actuator's moving frame lies substantially within a single plane.
+A further object of the present invention is to provide a low profile, mass balanced, limited displacement rotary actuator and motor for driving the data read/write transducers among selected concentric data tracks formed on the disk surface, in which the actuator's moving frame lies substantially within a single plane.

-One other object of the present invention is to provide a single crash stop post which engages opposite sidewalls of an interior opening of the rotary actuator frame to limit displacement of the actuator to its intended range.
+One other object of the present invention is to prosidewalls of an interior opening of the rotary actuator frame to limit displacement of the actuator to its intended range.